elusivecodes/fQuery/README.md

 - `name` is a string containing the name of the cookie value to remove.
 - `options` is an object containing configuration options for the cookie.
+    - `expires` is a number indicating the number of seconds until the cookie will expire, and will default to *-1*.
+    - `path` is a string indicating the path to use for the cookie.
+    - `secure` is a boolean indicating whether only set the cookie for secure requests, and will default to *false*.

 ```javascript
 dom.removeCookie(name, options);